postmanlabs/postman-app-support/README.md

 ---

-If you have issues or code contributions about the Postman legacy version, head over to the [postmanlabs/postman-chrome-extension-legacy](https://github.com/postmanlabs/postman-chrome-extension-legacy) repository.
+If you have issues or code contribution pertaining to Postman legacy version, head over to the [postmanlabs/postman-chrome-extension-legacy](https://github.com/postmanlabs/postman-chrome-extension-legacy) repository.